 We’re on the hunt for warm, empathetic and enthusiastic volunteers to help Armonico Consort run our latest project, bringing joy and music to the lives of people living with dementia.

-The weekly sessions will take place in Warwick on Monday mornings and will begin as soon as it is safe to do so.
+The weekly sessions will take place in Warwick and will begin as soon as it is safe to do so.

 We are looking for volunteers to help us to run the group, assisting with practical arrangements, welcoming and talking to participants, serving refreshments and so on.
 We’re looking for people who are kind, empathetic and full of enthusiasm.
 If you think this could be you, please get in touch for an informal chat.